erwindev/gradle-project-template-plugin/README.md

 $ gradle -q --console=plain exportJavaTemplates
 ```

-You should see the `export-java-templates` directory which contains the templates.
+You should see the `export-java-templates` directory that contains all base the templates.

 ## Scaffolding your own project
 You can create your own scaffolded project.
 You are also not limited
 to a Java project.
 You can basically use this plugin to generate any type
 of project using any language you wish.

-In order to do that, we will need to define new tasks in the `build.gradle` script.
+In order to do that, we will need to define a new task in the `build.gradle` script.

 Append the following in the `build.gradle` script.
 ```